 Throughout the apprenticeship, students will be working and studying at the same time, while developing the required knowledge, skills and behaviours, in order to qualify as an Accountancy Professional.

-The Level 7 apprenticeship offers employers the opportunity to train on our ACA qualification by using government funding available to them, whether they're paying the levy or not.
+The Level 7 Accountancy Apprenticeship offers employers the opportunity to train on our ACA qualification by using government funding available to them, whether they're paying the apprenticeship levy or not.
 The Level 7 apprenticeship is also available for the ACA CTA Joint Programme.

-Throughout the apprenticeship, students will develop the knowledge, skills and behaviours required by the standard.
+Throughout the Level 7 Accountancy Apprenticeship, students will develop the knowledge, skills and behaviours required by the standard.
 These will be gained through a combination of off-the-job training and practical experience in the workplace.

 While funding is only available for the apprenticeship, there are many similarities between this route and "traditional" ACA training.
 Many elements of the ACA are included in the apprenticeship programme, such as the 15 modules and the six-monthly reviews.

-The funding cap for the Level 7 Accountancy Professional apprenticeship has been set at £21,000.
+The funding cap for the Level 7 Accountancy Apprenticeship for Accountancy Professionals has been set at £21,000.
 To find out more about what the funding covers and which fees are included, please visit the relevant area.

 Additionally, the apprentice must have a Level 2 in English and Maths before they attempt the end-point assessment.
 Employers may wish to set additional entry criteria to suit their organisation.

-The delivery of this apprenticeship can be flexible depending on the employer’s needs.
+The delivery of level 7 apprenticeship can be flexible depending on the employer’s needs.
 We recommend that employers talk to a training provider about any requirements they may have, as they will be able to help design a programme to suit their business.